Dejavu333/wok.js/README.md

 ? find a way to run the app from memory, and only build it when we want to deploy it

 ? templating language

+? >selectors> for wok inner elements

+? attrs as parameters in createElement()